kotovdv/bootstrap-shared-properties/README.md

 # Bootstrap shared properties

-Toy example to demonstrate the example from [this SO post](https://stackoverflow.com/questions/64355183/sharing-properties-between-bootstrap-configurations).
+A toy example to demonstrate the problem from [this SO post](https://stackoverflow.com/questions/64355183/sharing-properties-between-bootstrap-configurations).

 ## Core places: